 Based on the ideas described in the original RFC, we introduce new type of storage called structured chunk storage that allows storage of multiple, frequently variable-length sections of data in a chunk.
 See [4] for the structured chunk layout and other file format extensions in support for structured chunk data.
 Here we give a brief introduction to the structured chunk concept using sparse data example.

-As in the existing chunked storage, an array is divided into equally-sized logical chunks as shown on , but chunk elements are stored according to the type of data (e.g., sparse).
-In the case of sparse data, locations of the “defined” elements are stored as an encoded selection along with the elements’ values as shown in.
+As in the existing chunked storage, an array is divided into equally-sized logical chunks as shown on Figure 2, but chunk elements are stored according to the type of data (e.g., sparse).
+In the case of sparse data, locations of the “defined” elements are stored as an encoded selection along with the elements’ values as shown in

+Table 1.

 Figure 2: An array is divided into 4 by 5 chunks with the last two chunks having “ghost zones” (as for regular chunked storage).
 For each chunk only non-zero values and their locations are stored in the structured chunk.